ORCAS AND BELUGAS ARE CAPTURED

 We are asking Russian government to release the animals before it is too late.

-1 orca and 3 belugas disappeared already.
-Capture companies claim that the orca was released due to aggressive behavior and 3 belugas escaped from sea pens, but it is more likely that the animals simply died.
+2 orcas and 3 belugas disappeared already.
+Capture companies claim that one orca was released due to aggressive behavior, second one escaped and 3 belugas also escaped from sea pens, but it is more likely that the animals simply died.
 More will follow, but we can prevent it from happening.

 All orcas and belugas spent less than a year in the “Whale Jail”.
 Russian and International experts believe that all of them have good chances to be rehabilitated and released back into the wild.
 Team of experts with experience in rehabilitation are ready to offer help and expertise to prepare russian whales for release.